l7mp/stunner/README.md

 * [Opening a UDP tunnel via STUNner](/examples/simple-tunnel/README.md): This introductory tutorial shows how to tunnel an external connection via STUNner to a UDP service deployed into Kubernetes.
-The demo can be used to quickly check a STUNner installation.
+The demo can be used to quickly check and benchmark a STUNner installation.

 ### Headless deployment mode